Jagadeesh-Nalliboina/My_Projects/README.md

 # My_Projects
-This repository contains all the projects that i have contributed
+This repository contains all the projects that I have contributed